raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>40</td>
     <td>Manned Earth Orbital LM Test EVA Duration</td>
     <td>Test of the lunar module in Earth orbit followed by a spacewalk, then the crew stays in orbit for an extended period.
 Worth 1 LM Point.
-Accomplishes one or more Duration levels.</td>
+Accomplishes one or more Duration levels.<br/>
+As seen on Apollo 9.</td>
   </tr>
   <tr>
     <td>41</td>